Rust Variable Scope

 You can’t use a variable outside its’ scope in Rust.
 Trying to use a variable outside of its scope will always result in a compile-time error.
 However, there are a few possible solutions available if you need a workaround:

-1. Use the move keyword to move the variable to a new scope.
+keyword to move the variable to a new scope.
 This will allow you to use the variable outside of its original scope.
-Note that it also invalidates the original variable so that it cannot be used again.
+Note that it also invalidates the original variable so that it cannot be used again. - Use the

-2. Use the ref keyword to create a reference to the variable.
-This will allow you to use the variable outside of its original scope, but it will not move the variable or invalidate the original.
+keyword to create a reference to the variable.
+This will allow you to use the variable outside of its original scope, but it will not move the variable or invalidate the original. - Use the

 It’s a good idea to use the smallest possible scope for a variable.
 This helps to avoid potential errors or bugs.